Average gas price may hit $4 per gallon in 2022: Here’s when - NewsBreak

 Average gas price may hit $4 per gallon in 2022: Here’s when

-The investment bank based its projections in part on a “surprisingly large” supply deficit despite the spike in COVID-19 cases.Rochester gas prices average $3.50, $1.25 more than last year
+The investment bank based its projections in part on a “surprisingly large” supply deficit despite the spike in COVID-19 cases.Economics professor sheds light on what could be causing rising inflation

 So is it time for Americans to rush to the pump before prices skyrocket?
 Not just yet, as Goldman expects gas to hit the $100 mark in the third quarter of this year.